Xen Summit 2025

 - How attendees of the session can contribute to solving your problem

-The proposer of design and planning sessions is expected to moderate sessions, which are held in smaller breakout rooms that are equipped with whiteboards.
+The proposer of design and planning sessions is expected to moderate sessions, which are held in smaller breakout rooms equipped with whiteboards.
 Some rooms will also contain projectors.
 Moderators can give a short presentation to introduce the problem, but design and planning sessions are not presentations.
 As a guide, presentations should not exceed more than 25% of the overall session time.
 Sessions will not be recorded, but we expect that the moderator either takes minutes or nominates an attendee to do so.
 Minutes will be posted on the relevant mailing list.
-(Note that design and planning sessions only scale well to a maximum of 30 people.)
+Design and planning sessions scale well to a maximum of 30 people.

 First Time Submitting?
 Don’t Feel Intimidated.